 What happened in the desert?
 The D-Backs used to have a series of really cool purple-and-teal uniforms.
 Purple and teal is always a fun combo (just check out the Charlotte Hornets in the NBA), especially with pinstripes, and they won their only World Series in these unis.
 So why did they change it to a deeply boring red-and-white scheme that absolutely no one likes?
 I don't get it.
 Perhaps a stronger shift back to their original color scheme can help turn around their current misfortunes.

 17. Florida Marlins Teal Jerseys

 Before they changed their uniforms to be black with orange trim, like some weird terrible version of the Orioles, and then to black with red and blue trim, the Marlins actually had really cool unis.
 They actually got it right from the very get-go: their original 1993-95 pinstripe home jerseys with long-sleeve teal underneath are both killer and unique.
 Never should've changed them.
 Perhaps in the future, we'll see these return.
+The team has already brought back the teal pinstripes for the 2023 season, albeit on Friday home games.
 With the way things are going now, the Marlins may have a brand new color scheme by the time you read this.

 16. Colorado Rockies Gray Pinstripes

 Colorado's uniforms haven't actually changed all that much over their history.
 There's always black and purple (the best color combo in sports), and there's always some form of pinstripes.
 And no one has perfected the sleeveless look like Colorado.
 But these 2000-01 uniforms marked the only time the Rockies used gray pinstripes with purple lettering.
 It was such a winning combo it's not clear why it only lasted such a short time.
 Bring it back, Colorado!
 Give the people what they want!